 Harrogate Youth Playwrights explores different techniques and exercises for writing plays.
 We ask questions such as what gives us inspiration, how can you structure a play and how do you create characters?
 It doesn’t matter if you’re a budding playwright, or have never thought about writing before, these workshops are fun, energetic and full of fresh ideas.

 Harrogate Youth Playwrights is led by Henry Raby, a writer, poet, play-wright and theatre-maker.
 As a poet, he has performed at festivals and toured the country performing anarchic and honest spoken word about growing up, politics and friendship.
 For Harrogate Youth Theatre, he has written Who Shot The Sheriff, Hang On Just A Minute and an adaption of A Midsummer Night’s Dream.
 As a playwright he has also written work for York Theatre Royal, Darlington Civic Theatre and Hull Truck’s Youth Theatre.

-£60 per term (£35 concessionary rate for families on family tax credits, job seekers allowance etc.) Places are limited and are allocated on a first come-first served basis.
+£70 per term (concessionary rates are available for families on family tax credits, job seekers allowance etc.) Places are limited and are allocated on a first come-first served basis.

 To register your interest in joining Harrogate Youth Playwrights or any of our Hive workshops, download the expression of interest form here.

 During the Autumn 2018 term Harrogate Youth Playwrights were challenged to write a monologue.
 These monologues were then recorded by actors so the playwrights could hear their work come to life - click on each of the three images below to hear the great work they all did!